Coconut Raspberry Popsicles

 This post may contain affiliate links.
 Please read our disclosure policy.

-Lightly sweetened coconut milk is sandwiched between two layers of tangy, fresh raspberry puree, creating bliss in the form of coconut raspberry popsicles!
-Tart raspberries and creamy coconut is a delicious combo and an elegant, adult way to enjoy a frozen treat.
-No doubt the kids will like 'em, too!
+Lightly sweetened coconut milk is sandwiched between two layers of tangy, fresh raspberry puree, creating a delicious coconut raspberry popsicle.
+Tart raspberries and creamy coconut are a delightful combo and an elegant, adult way to enjoy a frozen treat.
+No doubt the kids will like ’em, too!

 All you have to do to enjoy these raspberry popsicles is pop 3 ingredients in a blender or food processor, pour, and freeze!
 It’s ridiculously easy to make your own homemade popsicles and everyone you share these with will be absolutely smitten!